arcus/education_modules/pandas_transform/pandas_transform.md

 <div class = "answer">
 `NameError: name 'pd' is not defined` is a helpful error message because it tells you exactly what you friend forgot: they never defined `pd`!

-When you add the line `import pandas as pd` to their code, it runs as it did before.
+When you add the line `import pandas as pd` to the top of their code, it runs as it did before.

 <div class="python_run">
 <lia-keep>